ToBlick/cs101/content/syllabus.md

 You will receive a grade calculated on the following rubric:

-- 15% in-class quizzes
+- 10% assignments
-- 15% assignments
+- 20% in-class quizzes
 - 20% first exam
 - 20% second exam
 - 30% third exam